Current HWRC Research Projects

 How Does the Patient-Centered Medical Home Adoption Change Staff Roles in Office-based Primary Care Practices?

-- Do PCMH staff roles significantly differ from non-PCMH practices?
+- Do PCMH RN roles significantly differ from non-PCMH practices?

 Is Telehealth Being Used by Rural and Underserved Population Groups?